 Cataract: clouding of the normally transparent lens just behind the iris which can blur vision.
-Cataract can develop in 50-85% of children with aniridia.
+Cataract can develop in 50-85 per cent of children with aniridia.
 This would make your child's vision fuzzy.

 Nystagmus: an uncontrolled movement of your eyes, usually from side to side, but sometimes the eyes swing up and down or even in a circular movement.
 Most children with nystagmus have reduced vision as detailed vision is affected.
 Distance vision may be more difficult than near to vision.
 Nystagmus is very common in children with aniridia and how much it affects sight will vary from child to child.

-Optic Nerve Hypoplasia: underdevelopment of the optic nerve, which around 10% of children with aniridia are born with.
+Optic nerve hypoplasia: underdevelopment of the optic nerve, which around 10 per cent of children with aniridia are born with.
 The optic nerve is like a bundle of wires which connects your eye to your brain.
 If your child's optic nerve is underdeveloped it may interfere with visual information being passed from their eye to their brain which can affect vision.